PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 or possible to leave home physically, so we found ways

-to do it emotionally.
-We did this by gradually shutting down/denying
+to sidestep our emotional pain.
+We did this by gradually shutting

-certain feelings and needs, because when these weren't adequately
+down/denying certain feelings and needs, because when these weren't

-responded to, we were left with anger, frustration or sadness.
-Since
+adequately responded to, we were left with anger/rage, frustration

 these emotions felt bad, we came to judge

 them as bad or wrong, and methodically trained ourselves to avoid